FatherGeoffHorton/Doctrine/SecondTry.md

 *Sent. certa*.

 249-256
+###### The Trinity of God can be known only through divine revelation.
+*Sent. fidei proxima.*
+Though not explicitly mentioned by the decrees of Vatican I, this doctrine is the paradigmatic example of a truth not accessible to unaided human reason.

 ###### In God there are three Divine Persons: the Father, the Son and the Holy Ghost.
 *De fide*.
 The most common definition of *person* is *an individual substance of a rational nature*.